Books & Essays

 The Age of the Storytellers, by Mike Ashley, is a guide to the popular fiction magazines of the golden age of storytelling, with comprehensive illustrated studies of 70 of the most important magazines, and detailed information on over 70 others.
 British Library, 2000.

-Peter Haining's The Classic Era of American Pulp Magazines displays the art and tells the history of these classic pulps in all their sleazy, sensational glory.
+Peter Haining's The Classic Era of American Pulp Magazines describes the cover art and history of the classic pulps in all their sleazy, sensational glory.
 Chicago Review Press, 2001.

 The Collector's Index to Weird Tales, compiled by Sheldon Jaffery and Fred Cook, lists all materials printed in Weird Tales magazine through Summer 1983.
 It also lists works in Oriental Stories and Magic Carpet Magazine.
 Bowling Green, 1985.